hm05/Github/README.md

 ## Other things

-This repository is just made by me (Harsh Murjani) so please feel free to raise an issue or
+This repository is just made by me (Harsh Murjani) so please feel free to raise an issue or suggestion regarding this repository.